loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

       // Run the step we registered above
       .run()

-      // All the remaining files that were not parsed to markdown, so for example images, raw html files and css,
+      // All the remaining files that were not parsed to markdown, so for example
-      // are copied as-is to the output folder.
+      // images, raw html files and css, are copied as-is to the output folder.
       .staticFiles()
   }
 }
 ```

-That example uses the [Swim](https://github.com/robb/Swim) library to create type-safe HTML.

-> Note: The <doc:Architecture> document has more information on how Saga works.
+> Note: This example uses the [Swim](https://github.com/robb/Swim) library via [SagaSwimRenderer](https://github.com/loopwerk/SagaSwimRenderer) to create type-safe HTML.
+The <doc:Architecture> document has more information on how Saga works.

 ## Custom metadata